Alaska Cruise From Seattle: Should I Embark In The PNW?

 Length Of Cruise

 Previously, Alaska cruises from Seattle were typically 7 days.
 Recently, Norwegian has offered 9-to 10-day itineraries.
-Cunard, which moves its one vessel to Seattle in 2025, offers sailings up to 11 days.
+Cunard offers sailings of up to 11 days.
+Unique cruise lines like Lindblad, American Cruise Line, and Hurtigruten have extended routes up to 17 days.

 Can I Do A Cruise And Land Tour From Seattle?